-- The vegetables and dressing should be kept separate until serving to ensure that the kani salad does not become soggy.
+- The vegetables and dressing should be kept separate until serving to ensure that the Kani salad does not become soggy.
 To elevate this further, mix the dressing and vegetables together before topping with the garnish.
-This provides added textural contrast and allows those eating to control how they eat the garnish, if at all.
+This provides added textural contrast and allows those eating to control how they eat the garnish.

-And that's it!
-Our tried and tested recipe for spicy mango imitation crab salad, combining techniques and ingredients from all over the globe.
+And that's our tried and tested recipe for spicy mango imitation crab salad.
+It has combined techniques and ingredients from all over the globe.

 You may also refer to Easy and Healthy Recipe's Youtube video!
-She makes the kani salad dish but with a generous serving of fruits including apples, oranges, mango, and even grapes.
+She makes the Kani salad dish but with a generous serving of fruits.
+These include apples, oranges, mango, and even grapes.

-We encourage you to try at home some of the variations of this recipe.
-Some of the simplest are listed below.
+We encourage you to try some of the variations of this recipe at home.
+Here are some of the most straightforward variations.

-- American spicy kani salad with avocado: Add panko breadcrumbs, avocado, sliced hard-boiled eggs, and crumbly cheese.
-Moreover, use Tabasco instead of Sriracha for that authentic American flavor.
+Add panko breadcrumbs, avocado, sliced hard-boiled eggs, and crumbly cheese.
+Moreover, use Tabasco instead of Sriracha for that authentic American flavour.
 This version is a loving tribute to the famously unhealthy crab salad.
-They were famously prepared by local sushi restaurants in the United States.
+Local sushi restaurants in the United States famously prepared them.

-- Simple Japanese salad appetiser: A conventional one usually served at Japanese restaurants as an appetiser uses a simple ingredient combination.
-You will find it as a kani salad with corn, thinly sliced carrots, cucumber, kamaboko, and a drizzle of mayonnaise.
+This is a convenient alternative.
+It is usually served at Japanese restaurants as an appetiser.
+You will find it as a Kani salad with corn, thinly sliced carrots, cucumber, kamaboko, and a drizzle of mayonnaise.

-- If you don't want as many vegetables in your salad, add kelp noodles.
-Their unique jiggly, crunchy texture and umami flavour compliment the crab flavour quite well.
+If you don't want as many vegetables, add kelp noodles instead.
+Their unique jiggly, crunchy texture and umami flavour complement the crab flavour quite well.

-You can store this spicy kani salad for up to 3 days in the fridge.
-When you want serve, you do not need warm it up, since it is usually served cold.
-This adds to its shelf life.
+You can store this spicy Kani salad for up to 3 days in the fridge.
+You do not need to warm it up since restaurants usually serve it cold.
+This helps to add to its shelf life.
 However, we don't recommend keeping it past 3 days.
-(Though, it is so delicious that it won’t make it past the 3-day mark anyway!)

 If you are preparing this dish in advance, store the dressing separately from the produce and meat.
-Only combine them when serving.
-This preserves the texture of the fresh salad.
+Then, only combine them when serving.
+This preserves the texture of this dish.

 Also, make sure that your leftover crab sticks are stored in airtight environments.
 Then, store them in the fridge and freezer.

-Finally, we shared our recipe which we are sure to be a crowd-pleasing hit every time!
-Hence, we hope that this article was helpful to you, especially if you are a beginner cook.
+Finally, we shared our recipe, which we are sure to be a crowd-pleasing hit every time!
+We hope that this article was helpful to you especially if you are a beginner cook.

-This special dish is not just an ingenious use of unusual ingredients but also a testament to globalization and immigrants.
-Only the collision of Asian and Western cuisine could have led to the development of such a delightfully eclectic dish.
-Bon appetit!
+This unique dish uses unusual ingredients and is also a testament to globalization and immigrants.
+Only the collision of Asian and Western cuisine could have led to such a delightful dish.
+So have fun and bon appetit!